PranavMotarwar/zipstream-ai/paper.md

 ![**Figure 1.** Architecture of *zipstream-ai*, showing how compressed archives are streamed, parsed, and queried using LLMs through its core modules.](zipstream arch.png){ width=80% }

 # Related Work

 While Python provides built-in modules like zipfile and tarfile for archive access, they operate at a low level and do not integrate with data parsing or natural language interfaces.
 Libraries such as pandas support reading from compressed paths like .zip archives [@mckinney2010data] but only if the internal file name is known.
 They also do not support archive exploration or file listing.
 Other tools, such as Hugging Face Datasets [@lhoest2021datasets], allow loading datasets from compressed formats but require predefined dataset configurations.
-Several recent efforts have explored using Large Language Models (LLMs) for structured data interaction [@li2023apibench; @hulsebos2021nl4dv], yet these systems assume preprocessed tabular inputs.
-They do not address the upstream bottlenecks of parsing compressed data. zipstream-ai is the first open-source tool that combines archive streaming, format detection, data parsing, and LLM-based natural language querying into a single lightweight interface usable via both Python and CLI.
+Recent research has explored leveraging large language models (LLMs) for structured data interaction, including natural language interfaces for visualization generation, analytical reasoning, and API-driven code synthesis [@hulsebos2021nl4dv; @li2023apibench; @wang2023large].
+These approaches typically assume that data has already been extracted, cleaned, and loaded into tabular formats, leaving the upstream challenges of accessing and parsing compressed datasets unaddressed.
+Other systems have investigated LLM-assisted data preparation and retrieval-augmented generation (RAG) pipelines, but they similarly rely on preprocessed inputs [@lewis2020retrieval; @gao2023retrieval]. zipstream-ai is the first open-source tool that combines archive streaming, format detection, data parsing, and LLM-based natural language querying into a single lightweight interface usable via both Python and CLI.

 # Implementation